syncfusion-content/winui-docs/winui/Cartesian Charts/Overview.md

 * When you need more information about particular segment in a chart, a little mouse over on the series provides much more information by including tooltip and trackball behavior.

-* Chart provides support for rendering multiple series at same time, with options to compare and visualize two different chart series simultaneously.
+* Cartesian chart provides support for rendering multiple series at same time, with options to compare and visualize two different series simultaneously.

-* User friendly and provides various options for you to customize chart features like axis,legends and data markers.
+* User friendly and provides various options for you to customize chart features like axis, legends and data markers.